 Our lab’s expertise in high-throughput functional transcriptomics/proteomics, cancer cell biology and translational research is combined with those of the experts from the bioinformatics, medicinal chemistry, pathology and medical oncology fields to make impact on the lives of the cancer patients.

-Our current research interests include i) understanding the roles of lysyl oxidase (LOX) in chemotherapy resistance of triple negative breast cancer (TNBC) and developing novel LOX inhibitors. ii) targeting transforming acidic coiled-coil-containing protein 3 (TACC3) using our TACC3 inhibitor (BO-264) to eliminate highly aggressive and treatment-refractory cancers; and iii) elucidating the role of Phosphodiesterase 4D (PDE4D) in tamoxifen resistance and metastasis.
+Our current research interests include i) understanding the roles of lysyl oxidase (LOX) in chemotherapy resistance of triple negative breast cancer (TNBC) and developing novel LOX inhibitors. ii) targeting transforming acidic coiled-coil-containing protein 3 (TACC3) using our TACC3 inhibitor (BO-264) to eliminate highly aggressive and treatment-refractory cancers; and iii) elucidating the role of Phosphodiesterases (PDEs) in hormone therapy resistance and metastasis.

 Research Topics: Breast cancer therapy, Drug resistance and metastasis, Tumor microenvironment, Signaling pathways, Drug discovery